-There are four Inquiry screens within the Accounts Payables menu that allow you to access your main Vendor information, with the first one being the Transaction Inquiry screen.
+There are four Inquiry screens within the Accounts Payables menu that allow you to access your main Vendor information, with the first one being the Transactions Inquiry screen.
 The Transaction Inquiry screen displays a list of all current Vendor and Payables transaction records.

 These transactions are initially listed in order of entry with the most recently dated transaction at the top.
 You can change the sort order by simply clicking on any of the column headings.
 You can also change the selected column by re-clicking the column heading to change it from ascending to descending, or vice versa.

 You can also adjust the order of the columns by clicking on the column heading and dragging it to the left or right.
 Like other List Windows, you can re-organise the information displayed by highlighting and using functions from the Options Menu.

 From this list you can also View or Look at all Transactions.
 You may also Modify transactions that are currently un-posted.